Meet the Instructors

 Glen Tokola

-Glen Tokola is an esports professional with nine years of industry experience specializing in editorial management and content strategy.
-He works as the University of Washington’s esports manager.
-Previously he supported major productions and content-driven partnership campaigns between tier 1 esports organizations, game studios and streaming platforms.
+Glen Tokola is the University of Washington’s esports manager and an esports professional specializing in editorial management and content strategy.
+He previously supported major productions and content-driven partnership campaigns between tier 1 esports organizations, game studios and streaming platforms.
 Glen is passionate about Destiny 2, card games and developing the next generation of esports leaders.

 Teaches: Esports, Gaming & Broadcasting